bd-j/prospector/doc/index.rst

   SFHs).

-* Forward model many aspects of spectroscopic data analysis and calibration, including spectral resolution, spectrophotometric calibration, sky emission (coming soon), and wavelength solution, thus properly incorporating uncertainties in these components in the final parameter uncertainties.
+* Forward model many aspects of spectroscopic data analysis and calibration, including spectral resolution, spectrophotometric calibration and wavelength solution, thus properly incorporating uncertainties in these components in the final parameter uncertainties.

 .. toctree::